-See Biohazardous Waste for information on autoclaves and how to handle biohazardous waste at UW.
+Visit the Biohazardous Waste webpage for information on autoclaves and how to handle biohazardous waste at the UW.

 We strongly encourage laboratories to foster safe biological practices at all times.
-To learn about promoting biosafety, see Biosafety Stewardship.
+Review Biosafety Stewardship to learn about promoting biosafety.
 October is National Biosafety Month.
 Stay tuned for information on how you can get involved.

 If a spill of biohazardous material or recombinant DNA occurs, follow the Biohazardous Spill clean-up instructions.
 Print these instructions out and keep them in your Biohazardous Spill Kit.
 If any person is exposed during the spill, follow the instructions on the Exposure Response Poster.